 As young adults with a lot of pressures and responsibility, student athletes are often more susceptible to drug use.
 Whether it’s steroids or stimulants before a game or recreational drugs after a win, drug use is unfortunately a common occurrence for many student athletes.
-College administrations may not know where to begin when addressing and combating these issues.
-However, by testing their athletes for drugs, universities can provide better education and other helpful resources to reduce and prevent substance abuse in their athletics departments.
-Here are some of the benefits and purposes behind student athlete drug testing.
+College administrations may not know where to begin when addressing and combating these issues, but the question remains: Should school athletes have to take drug tests?
+The simple answer is yes, but this whole blog post will cover how universities can provide better education and other helpful resources to reduce and prevent substance abuse in their athletics departments by drug testing athletes.
+Here’s our list of some of the benefits and purposes behind student athlete drug testing.

 Deter Performance-Enhancing Drugs